First published 4 January 2021

 How to manage feature releases

-Customers who don’t have the internal resource to understand, test and deploy Workday releases face the harsh reality of missing out on functionality that they continue to pay via their subscription.
+Customers who don’t have the internal resources to understand, test and deploy Workday releases face the harsh reality of missing out on functionality they continue to pay via their subscription.
 In a worst-case scenario, they can even become non-compliant.

 Workday recommends treating feature releases as mini-projects and suggests assigning an Update Manager to own the planning and execution of a Test Plan.